 And many of us are travelling more during the Fall timeframe, for business, and also for pleasure, to see the spectacular colours on show, and savour the flavours of this beautiful season.

-We can navigate this time by harnessing the energy of the Autumn, to enjoy the excitement of new adventures, and lean on the wisdom of Fall’s rhythms and let nature takes its course through our lives.
+We can navigate this time by harnessing the energy of the Autumn, enjoying the excitement of new adventures, and leaning on the wisdom of Fall’s rhythms and letting nature takes its course through our lives.

 We look to the way trees gracefully release and surrender the leaves they’ve created and nurtured over time, acknowledging that the leaves are no longer needed at this stage, knowing this natural process of surrendering is truly healing and restoring.

 EAT & DRINK FOR STABILITY

 Create an effective strategy to consume 3 litres of water all day, every day.
 Have soothing herbal teas and room temperature water infused with lemon or cucumber on hand at all times.

 The energy of these heavy oils penetrate not just our skin, but the action of the self-massage slows our thoughts and has a soothing and calming effect on the nervous system.

 Coconut oil pulling is another way to use oil to pacify Vata naturally while detoxing.
 It also has the powerful effect of quieting not just our physical voice, but the inner voices of the mind as well.